Eat Well and Prosper.

 Our story started back in 1861 when a 35-year-old Irish immigrant Patrick Lynch first opened the doors of The Union House Hotel.
 Located in beautiful Genesee Depot, the hotel was well-known throughout the community and a gathering spot for both locals and visitors.
 Due to the number of visitors passing through and requests for dining, The Union House kitchen would open around the same time.
 Adding dining only added to The Union House’s appeal as a meeting place for families, visitors and locals.
 They could now stay and dine on a meal that would be memorable.

 This is exactly what Patty and Curt Robinson wanted to keep going when they purchased the building and business in 1989.
 They wanted this to be a historic fine dining restaurant that would continually serve the community and travelers.
-With their incredible menu, wines and scotch list, The Union House has been named one of the 30 restaurants for over a decade in Southeastern Wisconsin.
+With their incredible menu, wine, bourbon and scotch list, The Union House has been named one of the top 30 restaurants for over a decade in Southeastern Wisconsin.
 They were always known for fine country gourmet in a charming, historical setting.
 Curt and Patty offered The Union House’s dining experience to guests for over 30 years.
 They truly brought the community together and made guests feel like family.